hugmatj/fedora-ultimate-setup-script/README.md

 ## Setup script

-If web development was chosen then a lot of extra things are setup here, including my entire config for Visual Studio Code.
+If web development was chosen then a lot of extra things are setup here.
 Most people will want to heavily edit this file for their own preferences.
 Highlights include:

 - Better Gnome settings
 - Set your Github name and email